PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Methodology: PACE-RAG

 If the initial draft ($y_0$) is directly incorporated with the retrieved context without a dedicated verification step, the model becomes overly dependent on the raw retrieved data.
-This leads to a majority bias, where the reasoning shifts toward the most frequent patterns in the retrieved cohort.
+This leads to a \textit{majority bias}, where the reasoning shifts toward the most frequent patterns in the retrieved cohort.
 To address this, the primary objective of Stage 3 is to enforce clinical verification, ensuring that the final recommendation is precisely individualized to the unique needs of the current patient.
-The verifier integrates the patient's most recent historical records ($H$) with the analyzed prescribing tendencies ($T$), the verifier ensures clinical appropriateness through a synthesis function $\phi$:

-To reach a final judgment, the verifier evaluates $y_0$ against three policies, treating the preservation of the patient's existing therapy (MAINTAIN) as the baseline for all clinical decisions (see Appendix~\ref{app:prompt_stage3} for detailed policy): \begin{itemize} \item \textbf{Conservative Anchor (MAINTAIN):} Defaulting to preserving the patient's active medication history $H$. \item \textbf{Selective Expansion (ADD):} Adding new drugs only when the $T$ provides a high-confidence ADD signal from analogous cases. \item \textbf{Discontinuation (REMOVE):} Removing drugs only when identifying definitive negative evidence, such as adverse effects or contraindications explicitly documented in the patient's current clinical presentation. \end{itemize} Consequently, $y_{final}$ represents the list of refined medications tailored to the patient's current clinical trajectory.
+The verifier integrates the patient's most recent historical records ($H_t$), the analyzed prescribing tendencies ($T$), and the initial prescription ($y_0$) to ensure clinical appropriateness through a synthesis function $\phi$: To reach a final judgment, the verifier evaluates $y_0$ against \add{three refinement decision rules,} treating the preservation of the patient's existing therapy (MAINTAIN) as the baseline for all clinical decisions (see Appendix~\ref{app:prompt_stage3} for detailed \add{rules}): \begin{itemize} \item \add{\textbf{Maintain Existing Therapy (MAINTAIN):}} Defaulting to preserving the patient's active medication history $H_t$. \item \add{\textbf{Evidence-Supported Addition (ADD):}} Adding new drugs only when $T$ provides a high-confidence ADD signal from analogous cases. \item \add{\textbf{Evidence-Supported Removal (REMOVE):}} Removing drugs only when identifying definitive negative evidence, such as adverse effects or contraindications explicitly documented in the patient's current clinical presentation. \end{itemize} Consequently, $y_{final}$ represents the list of refined medications tailored to the patient's current clinical trajectory.